This is my review of the Best Small Tube Amp for all guitarists.

 Classic British Vox type tone, sweet-sounding reverb at bedroom levels.

-Devastating gain with the volume punched up so you won’t just be getting a jangly 60s sound.
+Devastating gain with the volume controls punched up, so you won’t just be getting a jangly 60s sound.

 You can use the AC10 in a band rehearsal scenario or in a small venue.
-If you take your time and have a good play with the gain, volume, bass, and treble settings, you can achieve a surprising amount of tones.
+If you take your time and have a good play with the gain, master volume controls, bass, and treble settings, you can achieve a surprising amount of tones.

 This is more than a practice amp, Vox amps do come at a cost but there’s a reason for that.
 This guitar combo sounds fantastic.